troessner/reek/README.md

 * ![](http://ruby-gem-downloads-badge.herokuapp.com/reek?type=total)
 * ![](http://ruby-gem-downloads-badge.herokuapp.com/reek?label=downloads-current-version)

+## Reek 5 is out!

+Reek 5 is out and with it a bunch of breaking changes.
+If you're a new user you can just continue with the quickstart below.
+If you're a Reek 4 user and would like to upgrade to 5, don't worry, this shouldn't take you more than 10 minutes.
+Check out our [Upgrade Guide](docs/Reek-4-to-Reek-5-migration.md).

 ## Quickstart

 Reek is a tool that examines Ruby classes, modules and methods and reports any